const Base64 = struct {

 4.1.4 A base64 decoder

 The algorithm behind a base64 decoder is essentially the inverse process of a base64 encoder.
-A base64 decoder needs to be able to translate base64 messages back into their original meaning, i.e. into the original sequence of binary data.
+A base64 decoder needs to translate base64 messages back into their original meaning, i.e. into the original sequence of binary data.

 A base64 decoder usually works on a window of 4 bytes.
 Because it wants to convert these 4 bytes back into the original sequence of 3 bytes, that was converted into 4 groups of 6 bits by the base64 encoder.
 Remember, in a base64 decoder we are essentially reverting the process made by the base64 encoder.

 Each byte in the input string (the base64 encoded string) normally contributes to re-create two different bytes in the output (the original binary data).
 In other words, each byte that comes out of a base64 decoder is created by transforming merging two different bytes in the input together.
-You can see this fact at Figure 4.2:
+You can visualize this relationship at Figure 4.2:

-The exact transformations, or, the exact steps applied to each byte from the input to transform them into the bytes in the output, are a bit tricky to visualize in a figure like this.
-Because of that, I summarized these transformations as “Some bit shifting and additions …”.
+The exact transformations, or, the exact steps applied to each byte from the input to transform them into the bytes of the output, are a bit tricky to visualize in a figure like this.
+Because of that, I have summarized these transformations as “Some bit shifting and additions …” in the figure.
 These transformations will be described in depth later.

 4.2 Difference between encode and decode

-If you don’t have any previous experience with base64, you might be confused about what is the differente between “encode” and “decode”.
+If you don’t have any previous experience with base64, you might not understand the differences between “encode” and “decode”.
 Essentially, the terms “encode” and “decode” here have the exact same meaning as they have in the field of encryption (i.e. they mean the same thing as “encode” and “decode” in hashing algorithms, like the MD5 algorithm).

-So, any base64 library is normally composed by these two parts: 1) the encoder, which is a function that encodes (i.e. it converts) any sequence of binary data into a sequence of base64 characters; 2) the decoder, which is a function that converts a sequence of base64 characters back into the original sequence of binary data.
+Any base64 library is normally composed of these two parts: 1) the encoder, which is a function that encodes (i.e. it converts) any sequence of binary data into a sequence of base64 characters; 2) the decoder, which is a function that converts a sequence of base64 characters back into the original sequence of binary data.

 4.3 Calculating the size of the output